 AZD-1390 is under development for the treatment of glioblastoma multiforme (GBM), soft tissue sarcoma, liposarcoma, leiomyosarcoma and fibrosarcoma as a first line therapy.
 The drug candidate is administered via oral and intravenous bolus injection.
 It acts by targeting serine protein kinase ATM (ataxia telangiectasia mutated).
 It is a new molecular entity.

 AstraZeneca is a biopharmaceutical company, which is focused on discovery, production and commercialization of a range of prescription drugs.
 It develops products related to therapy areas such as respiratory, cardiovascular, renal and metabolic diseases, cancer, autoimmune, infection and neurological diseases.
 The company’s product portfolio includes biologics, prescription pharmaceuticals and vaccines.
-AstraZeneca sells its products through wholly-owned local marketing companies, distributors and local representative offices.
+AstraZeneca sells its products through wholly- owned local marketing companies, distributors and local representative offices.
 The company markets its products to primary care and specialty care physicians.
-The COVID-19 Vaccine AstraZeneca has been approved for conditional marketing or emergency use.
 The company operates in Europe, the Americas, Asia, Africa and Australasia.
 AstraZeneca is headquartered in Cambridge, Cambridgeshire, the UK.

 For a complete picture of AZD-1390’s drug-specific PTSR and LoA scores, buy the report here.